Darkiee12/ChestCycle/README.md

 ## How It Works

-- **Cycle Tracking:** Update your current progress in the cycle by entering the relevant data into the form on the website.
+- **Cycle Tracking:** Update your current progress in the cycle by selecting the chest in the cycle on the website.
 Your progress will be saved automatically in your browser's local storage.
 - **Local Storage:** The website uses local storage to persist the user's cycle data across browser sessions.
 The information is saved only on your device and is not accessible by anyone else.

 ## Disclaimer